bestolochina/hyperskill-demo/README.md

 # hyperskill-demo
-Demo repository for the project from the Hyperskill platform
+Demo repository for the projects from the Hyperskill platform